 How to Use Baking Soda for Chicken Pox in Children

-Blend 2 cups of oatmeal with the warm bathwater to reduce itching in the affected area.
+- Blend 2 cups of oatmeal with warm bath water to reduce itching in the affected area.

 How to Soothe Eczema Using Baking Soda